-The money that you make from your investments is what's known as investment income.
-Pretty straightforward, right?
-But different types of investments can generate different kinds of income.
+Whatever your financial goals may be – whether it’s to build wealth, save for retirement, or something else – many people invest hoping to earn a return.
+The money you make from your investments is what's known as investment income.
+And different types of investments can generate different kinds of income.

-First, it’s important to have a basic understanding of how investment income works because it can help you choose an investment strategy that best fits your needs and goals.
+It’s important for every investor to have a basic understanding of how investment income works because it can help you choose an investment strategy that best fits your needs and goals.

-Even if you’re brand new to investing, we bet you’re already familiar with interest income, which is the money you can earn through certain types of bank accounts and investments.
+Even if you’re relatively new to investing, you’re probably already familiar with interest income, which is the money you can earn through certain types of bank deposit accounts and investments.
 Let’s look at a few examples.

-When you park money in a savings account, money market account or certificate of deposit (or “CD”), the bank doesn’t just hold onto your deposits for you – it can lend that money to others.
+When you park money in a savings account, money market account, or certificate of deposit, the bank doesn’t just hold on to your deposits for you – it can lend that money to others.

 Since you’re essentially letting the bank borrow your money, the bank pays you interest for it in return.
-Now, even though these deposit accounts aren’t typically considered investment products, the IRS treats the interest earned from these accounts as investment income for tax purposes.
+Even though these deposit accounts aren’t typically considered investment products, the IRS treats the interest earned from these accounts as investment income for tax purposes.

 You can also earn interest income through investments like bonds or money market mutual funds.

-So check out “How to Invest in Bonds” and “What Are Money Market Mutual Funds” to learn more about how these investments work.
+Check out “How to Invest in Bonds” and “What Are Money Market Mutual Funds” to read more about how these investments work.

 Good to know: Keep in mind that interest rate payments may be fixed or variable depending on the specific type of account or investment you have.
 This is an important detail to pay attention to when considering your interest-earning options.